LanevaCobb/Restaurant-Reviews/README.md

 ### How to Run the app.

-Because the app was developed using Chrome Canary.
+Because the app was developed using Chrome Canary for the advanced serviceworker feature.
 Let's download Chrome Canary by going to https://www.google.com/chrome/canary/

 1. Clone or download this repository